 Perfect holiday book for all bird-watchers, wildlife lovers and for those who appreciate stunning photography.
 Paul’s startling images reflect behaviors shared by all owls, as well as some surprising exceptions and adaptations.
 Readers follow along at the nest as each stage in an owl’s life is chronicled: courtship, mating, finally, and nesting in spring; fledging and feeding of young in summer; dispersal and gaining independence in fall; and, winter’s migrations and competitions for food.

-The Hidden Lives of Owls: The Science and Spirit of Nature's Most Elusive BirdsSasquatch Books - Join leigh calvez on adventures into the world of owls: owl-watching, avian science, and the deep forest—often in the dead of night.
+The Hidden Lives of Owls: The Science and Spirit of Nature's Most Elusive BirdsSasquatch Books #ad - The Hidden Lives of Owls: The Science and Spirit of Nature's Most Elusive Birds #ad - Join leigh calvez on adventures into the world of owls: owl-watching, avian science, and the deep forest—often in the dead of night.
 Houghton mifflin harcourt.
 In this new york times bestseller that will appeal to readers of H is for Hawk, a naturalist probes the forest to comprehend the secret lives of owls.

 Mountaineers Books.
 These birds are a bit mysterious, and that’s part of what makes them so fascinating.
 Yale.
 Calvez makes the science entertaining and accessible while exploring the questions about the human-animal connection, owl calls, owl obsession, social behavior, habitat, and mythology.

-Exploring the World of OwlsFirefly Books - How do owls capture prey and defend themselves? how are their wings designed for silent, gliding flight?
+Exploring the World of OwlsFirefly Books #ad - Exploring the World of Owls #ad - How do owls capture prey and defend themselves? how are their wings designed for silent, gliding flight?
 How do owls conceal themselves from predators?
 Young readers will learn the answers to these questions and much more in the beautifully illustrated Exploring the World of Owls.
 But of the roughly 200 owl species worldwide, 19 make their homes across North America.